SPU-SYR/1Stairfor1Person/README.md

 # 1Stairfor1Person
-use openpose for checking whether person is doing several step-excercises, use loadcell for checking total count a person stepped up and down the step-box
+Use openpose for checking whether person is doing several step-excercises : the source code is from https://google.github.io/mediapipe/solutions/pose.html

+Use loadcell for checking total count a person stepped up and down the step-box